godotengine/godot-docs/classes/class_resourceloader.rst

 Description
 -----------

 Resource Loader.
-This is a static object accessible as :ref:`ResourceLoader<class_resourceloader>`.
+This is a static object accessible as ``ResourceLoader``.
 GDScript has a simplified load() function, though.

 Member Function Description
 ---------------------------